Terraxel99/GPU-CUDA-mini-project/README.md

-# GPU-CUDA-mini-project
+# CUDA kernels behaviour and performance comparison

-CUDA mini-project for GPU computing course at the ULB.
+For the p